tlefko/XPS13-9350-Catalina/README.md

 - Original kext authors

  # Messages and Facetime
- - Using Clover Configuator generate your own Serials, Board Numbers, MLB
+ - Gnerate your own Serials, Board Numbers, MLB
  - There are various guides online to do this and as default they're set to essentially Null (Fakeserial)
- - This is fairly straightforward and there is lots of documentation, just don't open these apps until you've done this properly.
+ - This is fairly straightforward and there is lots of external recourses, or you can contact me for support.
  # Headphones and Audio
  - All audio from speakers should work perfectly along with Bluetooth and USB audio
  - To resolve headphones static issue (wired) install combojack